kiss-oliver/kiss-oliver.github.io/_pages/about.md

   - /about.html
 ---

-I am a fourth year PhD student at the Department of Economics and Business at Central European University.
+I am an Economics PhD Candidate at the Department of Economics and Business at Central European University.
 I'm supervised by [Adam Szeidl](http://www.personal.ceu.hu/staff/Adam_Szeidl/).
 My main interest is empirical political economy.
 I especially enjoy constructing efficient data pipelines to understand patterns in otherwise difficult-to-handle, large data sets.

 I received my MA in Economics at CEU and my BA in Applied Economics at Corvinus University of Budapest.
 I also have a pre-degree certificate from the Business and Management BA program of Corvinus University of Budapest.